miearls/f5dnslb-ddns-client/README.md

    * **check interval**: How often should the script run and check your external IP.
    * **ip query service**: Which external provider

-Here is you can see an example of the inital json payload and the updated payload with the new IP changes.
+As you can see an example of the inital json payload (my current IP) and the updated payload (Net New IP) with the new changes.
  {'VSisp': {'address': '**122.29.27.51**', 'display_name': 'VSisp', 'monitor': 'ICMP', 'port': 80, 'virtual_server_type': 'cloud'}},
 24 Hours later:
  {'VSisp': {'address': '**24.32.18.21**', 'display_name': 'VSisp', 'monitor': 'ICMP', 'port': 80, 'virtual_server_type': 'cloud'}},